 The Udderbelly Festival’s eclectic programme is set to continue until July 14th, so there’s plenty of time to enjoy other attractions like gigs from Ardal O’Hanlon and the Comedy Club 4 Kids.
 Even those who don’t fancy a show can socialise at the outdoor bar – one of the city’s largest.

-Located at the Southbank Centre, the festival is a stone’s throw from most central London hotels and landmarks.
+Located at the Southbank Centre, the festival is a stone’s throw from most 5 Star London hotels and landmarks.
 Those travelling via the London Underground should head towards the Charing Cross, Embankment and Waterloo tube stops.